Aktuelle Forschungsprojekte

 Project management: Dr. Franziska Krahl, Dr. Steffen Feja

-In contrast to electrically driven compression chillers or compression heat pumps, ammonia absorption systems (chillers and heat pumps) are driven by thermal energy.
-If the heat energy is supplied by solar thermal energy, geothermal energy or waste heat these systems can be operated without fossil fuels.
-Refrigerant and absorbent, ammonia and water, are naturally occurring compounds with no contribution to global warming (GWP = 0, ODP = 0).
+Unlike electrically driven compression chillers or compression heat pumps, ammonia absorption systems (chillers and heat pumps) are driven by thermal energy.
+If the thermal energy comes from solar thermal energy, geothermal energy or waste heat, for example, these machines can be operated without fossil fuels.
+The working substances water and ammonia used are naturally occurring compounds, do not contribute to global warming (GWP = 0) and also have no ozone depletion potential (ODP).

 Your Request